 What Damage Does Elmiron Cause and What Symptoms Does it Show?

-The prescription and use of Elmiron has led to several troubling complications for people across the country.
+The prescription and use of Elmiron have led to several troubling complications for people across the country.
 As mentioned above, numerous patients have experienced pain in their head, stomach, and other parts of their body while on the drug.

 The macula is the area in the middle of the retina.
-It controls visual acuity and sensitivity.
+It controls acuity and sensitivity.
 An ophthalmologist can determine any macular degeneration that has occurred.

 Macular degeneration (like retinal maculopathy) caused by Elmiron has been labeled "pigmentary" but does not have known etiological sources.
 The diseases can manifest in many different forms for patients taking the medication.
 You can have vision difficulty reading at work or for leisure.

 Yet, there are some frequent symptoms that evidence maculopathy due to Elmiron.
 Each day, innocent people are injured and killed by dangerous medications and medical devices.

 Here are some of those symptoms:

-- Vessel and capillary swelling, damage, and abnormality around the retina and eye generally.
+- Vessel and capillary swelling, damage, and abnormality around the retina and eye generally

 - Yellow lesions beneath the macula.
-Note, some doctors refer to this condition as adult pattern macular dystrophy.
+Note, some doctors refer to this condition as adult pattern macular dystrophy

-- Atrophy within the retina and around the macula.
+- Atrophy within the retina and around the macula

-- Dark pigmentation within the retina.
+- Dark pigmentation within the retina

 - Permanent vision loss

-If you have taken case that and experienced side effects, you are likely concerned about other side effects and damage the medicine could cause.
+If you have taken Elmiron and experienced side effects, you are likely concerned about other side effects and damage the medicine could cause.

-Can Elmiron Cause Blindness?
+Can Elmiron (Pentosan Polysulfate Sodium) Cause Blindness?

 The case study involved six adult patients exposed to PPS.
-In one case, "For Isaac to patients showed paracentral RPE atrophy, which is the death of retinal pigment epithelial cells.
+In one case, 'For Isaac to patients showed paracentral RPE atrophy, which is the death of retinal pigment epithelial cells.

-What are the Side Effects of Elmiron?
+What Are the Side Effects of Elmiron?

-Physicians typically prescribe Elmiron (pentosan polysulfate sodium) as a bladder protectant to control of bladder discomfort and pain due to irritation or inflammation (cystitis).
+Physicians typically prescribe Elmiron (pentosan polysulfate sodium) as a bladder protectant to control bladder discomfort and pain due to irritation or inflammation (cystitis).

 - Abdominal pain